Lilla-Kavecsanszki/On-The-Sunny-Side/README.md

 The business goals of this website are:
 - Provide high quality examples of the destinations through their galleries and descriptions.
-- Drive sales in the form of first contact (through the Enquire Now page) that will then lead to a sales call with the travel agents.
+- Drive sales in the form of first contact (through the Enquire Now page) that will then lead to a sales call with a travel agent.
 - Excellent UX to keep potential clients on site long enough to fill out the enquiry form, even with a sticky navigation bar for easier and hussle-free navigation throughout the website.

 The customer goals of this website are:
 - Searching for high quality, bespoke tours in sunny countried during winter times
-- Easy to edit and\or add any specific stops, excursions to their package (with the Wishlist text box)
+- Easy to edit and\or add any specific stops, excursions to their package (with the Wishlist text box on the Enquiry form)
 - Personalised prices based on personal needs and budgets.

 # User Experience (UX)